-Turner never scored another major national hit as a singer, but continued to record solid albums throughout the 70s.
-He also began working with songwriting legend Norman Whitfield, penning Rose Royce's "Do Your Dance," and also appeared and or performed in a number of movies, including Motown's The Last Dragon, Agent Secret 00 Soul and Street Wars.
+As the 70s arose, Turner focused less on recording, but was a tireless touring artist.
+He also began working with songwriting legend Norman Whitfield, penning Rose Royce's "Do Your Dance," and also appearing or performing in a number of movies, including Motown's The Last Dragon, Agent Secret 00 Soul and Street Wars.

 By Chris Rizik